+Executive Summary cont....

-Executive Summary cont □ Clearly states the report's recommendations worded in language that the Committee can easily use when: (i) consulting a State party; and (ii) formulating its concluding observations Table of Contents Include an index of all headings and sub-headings listed in the civil society report (this will assist the Committee to quickly accessing information) Include references to any supplementary materials, appendices, etc. Illustrative Materials If NGOs choose to include illustrative materials and/or abbreviations in their report, these materials should be referenced as follows: List of figures/tables/charts (where applicable) □ Key to abbreviations (where applicable) ВС DY OF THE REPORT Introduction Include a brief introduction to the mandate and activities of the NGO NGO Include an "object statement" as to the scope and content of the report (e.g. examining all ICESCR rights or specific aspects of
+q Clearly states the report's recommendations worded in language that the Committee can easily use when: (i) consulting a State party; and (ii) formulating its concluding observations q Include an index of all headings and sub-headings listed in the civil society report (this will assist the Committee to quickly accessing information) q Include references to any supplementary materials, appendices, etc.